degreepath/catalog-differ/over-time-md/education.req.md

     * Successfully complete Candidate Presentation

-    * Pass all MTLE Basic Skills Tests
+    * Pass all Basic Skills tests

-    * Take all MTLE Pedagogy and Content Tests
+    * Take all Pedagogy and Content tests

   3. Student Teacher to Minnesota teaching license:
-    * Earn at least a B- in all education courses
+    * Earn a B- or better in all education courses

-    * Obtain rating of "Basic" or better on all Disposition Assessments and Evaluations
+    * Receive rating of "Basic" or better on all Disposition Assessments and Field Experience Evaluations

     * Successfully complete student teaching